Research Highlights

 Turbulent thermal superstructures in Rayleigh-Bénard convection

 This study identifies large-scale, long-lived thermal superstructures in turbulent Rayleigh-Bénard convection.
-It shows that sufficiently large domains are required to capture the organization and transport role of these coherent structures.
+It shows that sufficiently large domains are required to capture their organization, while later work demonstrates that domain-size requirements depend on the observable.

 How wide must Rayleigh–Bénard cells be to prevent finite aspect ratio effects in turbulent flow?